dataloop-ai-apps/pipeline-templates/document_preprocessing/pdf/pdf_to_clip/README.md

 2. Marketplace

-* In the search bar, type `PDF to Clip Preprocessing Template`, select the template and click install.
+* In the search bar, type `PDF to Multimodal Preprocessing`, select the template and click install.
 * Once the template is installed, click on *Create Pipeline*.

 <img src="assets/marketplace.png" alt="Image of the pipeline">